LUMC/hutspot/README.md

 1. A reference genome, in fasta format.
 Must be indexed with `samtools faidx`.
 2. A dbSNP VCF file
-3. A VCF file from 1000Genomes
+3. At least one A VCF file with `KNOWN_SITES` for base recalibration
-4. A VCF file from the HapMap project.

 The following reference files **may** be provided: